Angevin invasion of Sicily: Capture of Catania

 The allied force approached Catania from the north and besieged the city, long a hotbed of Sicilian resistance to the Angevins.
 The city was strongly defended, and the garrison commanded by Blasco d'Alagona, so Roger and Robert worked to capture settlements around the city and infiltrate spies into Catania.
 Soon after the siege began, the allied commanders received missives from a prominent citizen, Virgilio Scordia, offering to turn Catania over to the allies.
 Scordia and other sympathetic town leaders plotted to foment a popular uprising against the Sicilian government, and then have the allies seize the city in the resulting confusion.
 Playing along with the plot, the allied army lifted its siege of Catania after only ten days, instead marching to lay siege to Piazza Armerina some 40 miles to the west.
 Scordia put his plan into action, successfully convincing Frederick and the Sicilian court that d'Alagona was mishandling the governance of Catania.
 Acting on these rumors, Frederick recalled d'Alagona and replaced him with the less-capable Ugo d’Ampurias.
 The plotters fomented a popular uprising against d’Ampurias, which succeeded in driving the Sicilian garrison out of Catania—now defenseless, the city was occupied by the allies without a struggle.
 The allied victory broke the morale of many Sicilian towns in Southeastern Sicily; Buscemi, Ferla, Palazzolo, Cassaro, Ragusa and the city of Noto capitulated to the allies.
 The only Sicilian victory in the face of the allied advance was at Piazza Armerina, where a Sicilian cavalry force relieved the city and drove off the besiegers.

 The loss of Catania was a heavy blow to the Sicilian kingdom, as the allies now possessed a major port in southern Sicily and a landing site in the north.
 The defeat also forced Frederick to relocate his court, as the new Angevin position in Catania threatened Syracuse and Messina.
 Though the Sicilians still controlled large parts of the countryside, a string of allied-controlled towns and castles in the interior threatened to cut Frederick off from his capital in Palermo and primary power base in western Sicily.
 The Sicilian king elected to retreat to the central highlands of Sicily, choosing the heavily-fortified city of Castrogiovanni (modern day Enna) as his base of operations.
-Frederick's new position in the central Sicilian highlands moved him away from the larger costal cities, but also strengthened his internal lines of communication, as from Castrogiovanni's commanding plateau he was able to send out forces to counter the allies wherever they chose to attack.
+Frederick's new position in the central Sicilian highlands moved him away from the larger coastal cities, but also strengthened his internal lines of communication, as from Castrogiovanni's commanding plateau he was able to send out forces to counter the allies wherever they chose to attack.